-I.C.O.N. adheres to the five outcomes for young people from Every Child Matters framework; Be healthy, stay safe, Enjoy and achieve, Make a positive contribution and Achieve economic well-being, and is informed by the Care Quality Standards for Children's Homes.
-This means that the needs of all young people at Fastbridge are identified and met both in relation to their general care and their specific therapeutic goals throughout the whole of their placement.
-The young person's progress in relation to the aims identified in I.C.O.N. is recorded in I.C.O.N.'s "Progress Tracker" every 12 weeks via Fastbridge's internal reviews and L.A.C. review meetings.
+ICON: ICON adheres to the five outcomes for young people from Every Child Matters framework; Be healthy, stay safe, Enjoy, and achieve, make a positive contribution, and achieve economic well- being, and is informed by the Care Quality Standards for Children's Homes.
+This means that the needs of all young people at Orchard House/Bramble Cottage are identified and met both in relation to their general care and their specific therapeutic goals throughout the whole of their placement.

-Group Therapy
+The young person's progress in relation to the aims identified in ICON is recorded in the "Progress Tracker" every 12-weeks via Orchard House's/Bramble Cottage's internal reviews and L.A.C. review meetings.

-The effectiveness of working with young people in groups has long been recognised as having a particular value with young people who exhibit harmful sexual behaviour
+Group Therapy: The effectiveness of working with young people in groups has long been recognised as having a particular value with young people who exhibit harmful sexual behaviour.

-Each young person attends group therapy for one and a quarter hour per week in addition to individual therapy, where they are allocated to one of four groups that best facilitates their level of functioning and communication needs.
-The groups are facilitated by a therapist and staff member, with a third staff member observing and providing reflection
+Each young person attends group therapy for one and a quarter hours per week in addition to individual therapy, where they are allocated to one of four groups that best facilitates their level of functioning and communication needs.
+The groups are facilitated by a therapist and staff member, with a third staff member observing and providing reflection.